 Google Fonts – Google Fonts is an online repository of different fonts and the coding to render them on your website.
 The font code is available to embed on a webpage or specify in CSS.

 HailPixel – This is a fun way to pick and compare different color hues with font color codes on your website.

 Pixabay – Pixabay offers free stock photos, videos, vectors, and art illustrations.
 All images and videos are released free of copyright.

-If you are interested in web coding, the Web Application Design and Development program at Hunter Business School transforms beginning computer coding students into entry-level full-stack web developers.
+Did learning about these online resources make you want to become a web coder?
+The Web Application Design and Development program at Hunter Business School transforms beginning computer coding students into entry-level full-stack web developers.
 Learn how to code and design web and mobile responsive applications professionally in a full-time immersive course.